 The result is a cask of Islay malt whisky unlike any ever produced before.

-Cask # 613 produced only 145 bottles for the world.
-All bottles ship from the UK with insurance and duties paid.
+Cask # 613 produced only 145 bottles at a natural cask strength of 57.5% alc. with fewer than 100 bottles being released worldwide.
 Proceeds from the sale of these bottles will go to RNLI.

 Color: Deep Honey